 To receive any one of the above listed cancellation benefits

 Complete a request for postponement/deferment form at the BEGINNING of the benefit year.
 After one full year of service, complete a request for partial cancellation for service/employment.
-For information concerning any cancellation benefit not listed here, please contact the Office of Student Loans at (870) 972-2285.
+For information concerning any cancellation benefit not listed here, please contact the Treasurer's Office at (870) 972-2285.

 Federal Regulation requires that all student loan borrowers attend an exit interview prior to leaving school where details concerning your loans will be discussed at length.
 Upon graduation, you will receive a letter relaying the specific location and time for the meeting.
 It is important to keep an accurate graduation date and address with the loan department to assure our records are correct.
 Failure to complete an exit interview will result in a HOLD on transcript, registration, and cap and gown.

 Group exit interviews are scheduled for borrowers toward the end of each semester.
-If you have a Perkins Loan, and do not attend the group meeting, you will be required to wait your turn in line in the Student Accounts' Office, to attend an individual interview.
+If you have a Perkins Loan, and do not attend the group meeting, you will be required to wait your turn in line in the Treasurer's Office, to attend an individual interview.